robottwo/aicred/ffi/README.md

 ## JSON Output Format

-The `keyfinder_scan` function returns a JSON string with the following structure:
+The `aicred_scan` function returns a JSON string with the following structure:

 ```json
 {